 The Graduate Program at the School of Modern Languages is redesigning humanities education for the 21st century.
-We emphasize essential skills like communication, leadership, and global expertise while providing advanced training in a high-impact language and region (Chinese, French, German, Japanese, Russian, or Spanish).
+We emphasize essential skills like communication, leadership, and global expertise while providing advanced training in a high-impact language and region (Chinese, French, German, Japanese, Korean (NEW), Russian, or Spanish).

 In our one-year M.S. in Global Media and Cultures and one-year M.S. in Applied Language and Intercultural Studies, students create a personalized professional portfolio through internships, research, media production, and study abroad.
 Our BS/MS program and doctoral minors offer these opportunities for current Georgia Tech undergraduates and PhD students.
 Join us to set yourself up for a successful career in international business, non-profit, media, social justice, education, and more.